chrisme86/mplex-demo-app/Readme.md

       commands as a service API, which is easier to work with than an opaque WebSocket protocol.
 Additionally, we let Spring handle a lot of work (threads, JSON binding, error handling via exceptions), so we write less custom code.

+**websocket**

+- the module includes STOMP via WebSocket
+- it lets the emulator send asynchronous events to the client
+- it publishes the events to the destination "/topic/{{subsystem}}.{{topic}}" ie "topic/fluidics.errors" -

 ## Current State

 - The WebSocket connects when the client sends a command.